 import RPi.GPIO as GPIO

-As we will be running the app as a separate thread so that the GUI does freeze in running the microcontroller-like infinite loop, we declared a global variable to reference this thread.
-We also need global variables to reference IO pins used in the script.
-As a single IO pin is used in the script, a variable ‘gpio_pin’ is declared.
+Since we’ll be running the app as a separate thread so that the GUI does freeze when running the microcontroller-like infinite loop, we declared a global variable to reference this thread.

 thread_LED_driver = None